The Man from Down Under: Development

 The film was based on a story by Mark Kelly and Bogart Rogers which was originally bought by MGM in May 1942 as a vehicle for Wallace Beery.

 Eventually the movie was assigned to Charles Laughton.
 A young director had been meant to direct but Laughton had just worked with Robert Leonard on Stand By for Action and insisted he direct.
 Binnie Barnes and Gracie Fields were discussed for the female lead – eventually the filmmakers went with Barnes.
 MGM contractee Donna Reed was given the female lead.

-The cast featured an Australian actor, Clyde Cook; it was the first time he'd played an Australian on screen.
+The cast featured an Australian actor, Clyde Cook.
 The cast included three brothers in the roles of children: Christopher, Raymond and Ernest Severn.